Being content with what we have is sometimes difficult, but the Bible gives us some direction in this area.

 11 I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 12 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 13 I can do all this through him who gives me strength. – Philippians 4:11-13

-I am always so focused on moving forward, climbing the next mountain, seeing what’s around the next corner, etc, that sometimes I forget to simply be content.
+I’m always so focused on moving forward, climbing the next mountain, seeing what’s around the next corner, etc, that sometimes I forget to simply focus on being content.

 It’s interesting that they were wise enough to not say everyone has a right to be happy.

 They understood the human condition.

 We only have the right to the pursuit of happiness.

 I believe most people are not happy.

 So how do find joy and happiness in our lives?

 Unfortunately, the strategy most people have to happiness and contentment is to focus on it and chase it.

 I’ve found that pursuing happiness though, is one sure fire way not to find it.